bensonchoyintuitas/intuitas_knowledgebase/docs/README.md

 ## Contact

-For further access to any of the tools presented here, our live showcase environment or feedback please contact us via [office@intuitas.com](mailto:office@intuitas.com)
+For access to any of the tools presented here, our live showcase environment or further information, contact us via [office@intuitas.com](mailto:office@intuitas.com)

 ## Copyright